zraso/feedr-interview/README.md

 * I decided to structure each component with its own .css file, as I normally find this folder structure really clear and easy for other developers to navigate.
 I would have liked to spend a bit more time removing some of the repetition between the .css files for the components and App.

 ### Data management
 * The data on this app is mainly managed using the `useState` hook.
-I believe that for the requirements of this task, this is a satisfactory system for managing the data from the server.
+I believe that for the requirements of this task, this is a satisfactory system for managing the data recieved from the server.

 ### Testing plan
 * The key test cases I wanted to check on this are: